-Black woman to lead Naval Academy’s brigade for first time
+Naval Academy: 1st Black woman named student brigade leader

 Barber, of Lake Forest, Illinois, is a mechanical engineering major and aspires to commission as a Marine Corps ground officer, according to the release.

 Barber will be the 16th woman selected for brigade commander in the 44 years women have been attending the academy.
-The academy selected its first female brigade commander in 1991.
+The first female brigade commander was then-Midshipman Juliane Gallina, who served in the position in 1991.

-Note: This story has been updated to correct the spelling of Juliane Gallina’s name as it appeared in an earlier version.
+The release said the commandant of midshipmen announced new student leadership positions Friday.